Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 If you are thinking of getting Costco Complete ID just because you are a loyal Costco customer, I get it.
 But, you would just be wasting your money.

-I wanted to get Costco Complete ID at first too, but I’ve spent months testing every identity theft protection service on the market.
+I wanted to get Costco Complete ID at first too, but I’ve spent months testing every identity theft protection on the market.
 And, I can definitively say that Aura is the identity protection service you should get over Costco.

 Aura is hands-down the superior product: It offers top-notch monitoring & alerts, higher theft insurance, better customer support for threat resolution and a whole list of additional services included, for free.